- What are the Building Regulations?

 Haringey has a general duty to enforce the Building Regulations in its area and will seek to do so by informal means wherever possible.

-If a person carrying out building work contravenes the Building Regulations, the local authority may decide to take them to the Magistrates’ Court where they could be fined up to £5000 for the contravention, and £50 for each day the contravention continues (section 35 of the Building Act 1984).
+If a person carrying out building work contravenes the Building Regulations, the local authority may decide to take them to the Magistrates’ Court where they could be fined level 5 on the standard scale (unlimited) for the contravention, and £50 for each day the contravention continues (section 35 of the Building Act 1984).
 This action will usually be taken against the builder or main contractor, although proceedings must be taken within 6 months of the offence (section 127 of the Magistrates’ Courts Act 1980).

 Alternatively, or in addition, Haringey may serve an enforcement notice on the owner requiring them to alter or remove work which contravenes the Building Regulations (section 36 of the 1984 Act).
 If the owner does not comply with the notice the local authority has the power to undertake the work itself and recover the costs of doing so from the owner.
 Although an enforcement notice cannot be served on you after the expiration of 12 months from the date of completion of the building work, this does not affect a local authority’s (or any other person’s) right to apply to the Courts for an injunction for the same purpose.